MicrosoftDocs/architecture-center/docs/hybrid/azure-stack-hci-switchless-content.md

 The primary focus of this architecture pattern is not the application workload that will run on Azure Stack HCI.
 Instead, this article provides guidance for configuring and deploying the HCI cluster infrastructure, to provide a platform on which the workload and applications will deploy to and depend upon.
 These components include physical nodes, storage and networking, in addition to Azure services that will be used for the day to day management and monitoring.

-For additional information on workload architectures patterns that are optimized to run on Azure Stack HCI, please review the content located under the "_HCI workloads_" navigation menu.
+For additional information on workload architectures patterns that are optimized to run on Azure Stack HCI, please review the content located under the "_Azure Stack HCI workloads_" navigation menu.

 This architecture serves as a starting point for a [3-node Azure Stack HCI cluster using a storage switchless networking design](/azure-stack/hci/plan/three-node-switchless-two-switches-two-links).
 The workload applications deployed on an Azure Stack HCI cluster should also be well-architected; such as deploying multiple instances (_high-availability_) of any critical workload services, and with appropriate business continuity and disaster recovery (_BC/DR_) controls in place.
 These workload design aspects have been intentionally excluded from this guidance to maintain the focus on the HCI infrastructure (_platform_).
 For additional information review the [Azure Stack HCI Well-Architected Framework Service Guide](/azure/well-architected/service-guides/azure-stack-hci) which provides guidelines and recommendations for the five pillars of the well-architected framework.